When referencing William & Mary:

 - William & Mary: required first reference in communications (no “College of,” uses the ampersand instead of “and”)

-- W&M: most informal, use as second reference
+- W&M: use as second reference and can alternate with William & Mary

 - College of William & Mary: formal reference reserved for official Charter Day and Commencement event publications and certain presidential-level communications

-- College: acceptable as a second reference only in communications for undergraduate alumni
+- College: acceptable as a second reference only in communications to classes who graduated 50 years ago or more from members of their class

 - The College of William and Mary in Virginia: most formal title, used only in the Charter and on diplomas

-- Do not use: WM, William and Mary, College of William and Mary, The College of William and Mary, The College of William & Mary
+- Do not use: WM, William and Mary, College of William and Mary, The College of William and Mary, The College of William & Mary, The College

 Class year: Include a student’s or alumnus’ class year after his or her name on first reference.